drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-16  9:41_ Pro tip paper writers: If you think your 'thing' needs explanation, like "is <a|the> thing ensuring that something else does something," it's not 'is the thing,' but 'is a thing' often

 _12-16  8:22_ For "biologically-sound", or "beneficial", read "nutritious and with reduced risk of harm to health".
 With this definition, eating of raw animal products (including milk and eggs?) is not biologically-sound, because of the risk of parasites.
 The unappealing taste of raw meat (and to a lesser extent of raw fish, but not animal milk?), and all non-fresh, non-cooked thing which looks it might still be swallowable, is a word to the wise, "Don't eat it!"